wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/1-introduction.md

 ### Perform quality assurance

-While the functional consultant is not likely a formal “tester” on a project, they should be performing unit tests of their individual work, communicating with the quality assurance leadership, assisting in user acceptance testing, and evaluating test plans and functionality meet expectations.
+While the functional consultant is not likely a formal “tester” on a project, they should be performing unit tests of their individual work, communicating with the quality assurance leadership, helping with user acceptance testing, and evaluating test plans and functionality meet expectations.
 Additionally, it is the responsibility of every project team member to follow established procedures and expectations for application lifecycle management (ALM).

 ### Configure integrations